tinymce/tinymce-docs/advanced/events.md

 ### Dirty

 This event gets fired when the editor is considered dirty.
-This state can be toggled of using: editor.setDirty(false).
+This state can be toggled by using: editor.setDirty(false).

 ```js
 tinymce.init({